Bank Loans and Direct Placements

 Bank loans, also known as direct placements, are an important tool in a government’s financing toolkit.
 For purposes of this Best Practice, the term “bank loans” includes fixed or variable-rate loans with defined maturities and loans or lines of credit that have variable interest rates and flexible payment provisions.
 Bank loans do not include securities that are offered to the public (competitive or negotiated sale), or privately placed with sophisticated investors (private placement).

-Potential advantages of bank loans are that the process for execution of bank loans generally is simpler than a bond issue that is marketed to the public market, have lower issuance costs, and fewer ongoing compliance requirements.
-Additionally, bank loans can often be structured in a manner that more closely conforms to specific project or repayment considerations than is the case with bond issues.
-However, because bank loans are typically not executed in an environment that is as transparent as the bond market, an issuer may have limited ability to assess whether the proposed interest rate(s), fees and terms are competitive with a publically offered bond issue and typically are of shorter duration.
+Potential advantages of bank loans are that the process for the execution of a bank loan is generally simpler than a publicly offered bond issue, have lower issuance costs, and fewer ongoing compliance requirements.
+Additionally, bank loans can often be structured in a manner that more closely conforms to specific project or repayment considerations than is the case with publicly offered bond issues.
+However, because bank loans are typically not executed in an environment that is as transparent as the bond market, an issuer may have limited ability to determine whether the proposed interest rate(s), fees and terms are competitive with a publicly offered bond issue.
+In addition, while bond ratings and disclosures may not be required at the time of bank loan, information about any bank loan will need to be subsequently provided.
+Typically, bank loans are of shorter duration (up to 10 years).

-Governments should develop specific policies and procedures that address the proper legal and financial aspects of using bank loans for their jurisdiction.
+Governments, considering the possibility of entering into a bank loan, should develop specific policies and procedures that address the proper legal and financial aspects of using bank loans.
 Governments also should become familiar with the various types of terms used in these financial products.
 Governments need to know how bank loans are characterized for legal and accounting purposes, including how they are treated in the government’s financial statements, and what types of disclosures should be made about these loans.
 State and local laws should be reviewed to ensure these financings are within legal limits and the financing is characterized appropriately.

-GFOA recommends that governments, considering the possibility of entering into bank loans, develop policies and procedures related to these debt obligations.
-When developing these policies and procedures, and when evaluating the various debt alternatives available to it, governments should consult with their municipal advisor and legal counsel.
+GFOA recommends that policies and procedures related to bank loans include options and means to evaluate other debt alternatives available to it.
+GFOA also recommends that governments should consult with their municipal advisor and legal counsel if considering the use of bank loans.
 These professionals should be engaged by the government prior to, and throughout, the negotiations for a bank loan.
 These professionals can assist with making an assessment of proposed structures, terms and pricing.

 Some of the questions that should be addressed before a government pursues a bank loan include: